Telusu Kada

-Telusu Kada is a 2025 Indian Telugu-language romantic drama film written and directed by debutant Neeraja Kona and produced by T. G. Vishwa Prasad, Vipin Agnihotri and Vivek Kuchibhotla, under People Media Factory.
+Telusu Kada is a 2025 Indian Telugu-language romantic drama film written and directed by debutant Neeraja Kona and produced by T. G. Vishwa Prasad and Vivek Kuchibhotla, under People Media Factory.
 The film features Siddhu Jonnalagadda, Raashii Khanna and Srinidhi Shetty.
 The music was composed by Thaman S. It was released theatrically on 17 October 2025, and received mixed reviews.

 Plot

 Varun is a talented chef with a painful romantic past.
 He meets Anjali for a matrimonial alliance and they both hit it off quickly.
 They start to date and eventually get married.
 Leading a blissful life, they start to plan for a baby.
-However, it is revealed that Anjali is fertile but cannot carry a baby to term, devastating her.
+However, it is revealed that Anjali is sterile but cannot carry a baby to term, devastating her.
 She meets an IVF specialist Dr. Raaga Kumar, who tells her about surrogacy.
 Furthermore, Raaga comes forward to be a surrogate for Anjali and Varun's baby herself.
 After Raaga's pregnancy is confirmed, Varun reveals to Anjali that Raaga is his ex-girlfriend.
 Varun insists that Raaga move in with them for the duration of her pregnancy and their lives start to get affected in unexpected ways.